ethan-crypto/dex-aggregator-tutorial/README.md

 # Dex Aggregator
 ### About
-A simple full stack application with smart contract that compares exchange rates for the weth/usdc traiding pair across Uniswap and Sushiswap and then routes users swap to the dex with the best price.
+A simple full stack application with smart contract that compares exchange rates for the weth/usdc trading pair across Uniswap and Sushiswap and then routes users swap to the dex with the best price.

 ### User Interface
 ![](https://github.com/ethan-crypto/dex-aggregator-tutorial/blob/master/Dex-Agg.gif)